Markforged (NYSE:MKFG) Updates FY 2022 Earnings Guidance

-Markforged (NYSE:MKFG – Get Rating) updated its FY 2022 earnings guidance on Thursday.
+Markforged (NYSE:MKFG – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of -$0.31–$0.28 for the period, compared to the consensus earnings per share estimate of -$0.29.
 The company issued revenue guidance of $114.00 million-$123.00 million, compared to the consensus revenue estimate of $119.41 million.

-A number of brokerages have issued reports on MKFG.
-Zacks Investment Research downgraded Markforged from a hold rating to a sell rating in a report on Tuesday, May 17th.
-Citigroup decreased their price target on Markforged from $5.00 to $3.00 in a report on Friday, May 13th.
-One analyst has rated the stock with a sell rating, one has given a hold rating and four have given a buy rating to the stock.
-Based on data from MarketBeat, Markforged currently has a consensus rating of Buy and a consensus price target of $7.45.

 Markforged Holding Corporation produces and sells 3D printers, materials, software, and other related services worldwide.
 The company offers desktop, industrial, and metal 3D printers; and composite, continuous fiber, and metal parts, as well as advanced 3D printing software.
 It serves customers in aerospace, military and defense, industrial automation, space exploration, healthcare, and automotive industries.